 Taxes on Commodity Trading

-There are favorable Federal tax rates for commodities as they are taxed at 60% long-term capital gains and 40% short-term capital gains.
-Long-term gains are capped at 15% and short-term gains are taxed at your ordinary tax rate, which depends on your adjusted income.
+There are favorable federal tax rates for commodities as they are taxed at 60% long-term capital gains and 40% short-term capital gains.
+Long-term gains are capped at 15%, and short-term gains are taxed at your ordinary tax rate, which depends on your adjusted income.

 Commodities are marked to market at the end of the year.
-This means that even if you have open positions, they will be calculated as profits and losses as if they were closed positions using the price at the final day of the year.
+This means that if you have open positions, they will be calculated as profits and losses as if they were closed positions using the price on the final day of the year.

 On line 9, you would multiply $5,000 x 60% = $3,000.
-You then plug these numbers into your Schedule D Form—Capital Gains and Losses.
-After the Schedule D worksheet is completed you transfer the numbers to your 1040 Form and you are done!
+Plug these numbers into your Schedule D Form—Capital Gains and Losses.
+After you complete the Schedule D calculations, transfer the numbers to your 1040 Form and you are done.

 Trader Tax Status

-Tax Policy Can Change Consult a Professional
+Tax Policy Can Change so Consult a Professional

 Always keep in mind that tax policy can change on the Federal and local level.
 Therefore, it is always wise to consult a tax professional who is a CPA to assist you in preparing and filing returns to make sure that you are in full compliance with the law while taking advantage of all benefits allowed under the tax code.